djradon/public-notes/ar.incorporating-types-of-types-in-ontology-driven-conceptual-modeling.md

 - A distinctive feature of our approach is that, by considering types as endurants, we can account for qualitative changes that these types may undergo in time
   - This means that the UFO ontological categories applicable to types of individual endurants (such as kinds, phases, roles, etc.) [22] also apply to types of types
     - For instance, in biology, this allows us to account for high-order types such as Endangered Species or Extinct Species as phases, as the very same species can instantiate these types in different situations
+  - Treating types as endurants also allows us to account for temporal properties of their existence:
+    - particularly important for types such as social roles, artifactual types, and nominal kinds in general